Nintendo Wi-Fi Connection: Virtual Console

-Virtual Console were downloadable channels that allowed users to play their downloaded Virtual Console games obtained from the Wii Shop Channel.
-The Virtual Console portion of the Wii Shop Channel specialized in older software originally designed and released for home entertainment platforms that are now defunct.
-These games are played on the Wii through the emulation of the older hardware. this hardware included the NES, Super NES, Nintendo 64, Sega Genesis, Sega Master System, Neo geo, TurboGrafx-16, commodore 64, and some arcade games, (referred to as Virtual Console Arcade).
-The prices were generally the same in almost every region and are determined primarily by the software's original platform. the Wii version of this service was discontinued when the Wii shop channel was shut down on January 31, 2019.
+The Virtual Console portion of the Wii Shop Channel specialized in older software originally designed and released for home entertainment platforms that are older, in order to make them more accessible on newer platforms.
+These games are played on the Wii through emulation of older hardware.
+This hardware included the NES/Famicom, SNES/Super Famicom, Nintendo 64, Sega Genesis/Mega Drive, Sega Master System/Mark III, Neo Geo, TurboGrafx-16/PC Engine, Commodore 64, and some arcade games, (referred to under the Virtual Console Arcade branding).
+The prices were generally the same in almost every region and are determined primarily by the software's original platform.
+The Wii version of this service was discontinued when the Wii Shop Channel was shut down on January 31, 2019.

 WiiWare

-Functioning similarly to the Virtual Console channels, WiiWares downloadable channels allowed users to use their WiiWare games obtained from the Wii Shop Channel.
-The WiiWare section specialized in downloadable software specifically designed for the Wii.
-The first WiiWare games were made available on March 25, 2008, in Japan. the WiiWare platform launched in North America on May 12, 2008, and launched in Europe and Australia on May 20, 2008.
+The WiiWare section of the Wii Shop Channel specialized in downloadable software specifically designed for the Wii, and usually for lower budget games.
+The first WiiWare games were made available on March 25, 2008, in Japan.
+The WiiWare platform was launched in North America on May 12, 2008, and in Europe and Australia on May 20, 2008.

 The WiiWare section was touted as a forum to provide developers with small budgets to release smaller-scale games without the investment and risk of creating a title to be sold at retail (somewhat similar to the Xbox Live Arcade and the PlayStation Store).
 While actual games have been planned to appear in this section since its inception, there had been no official word on when any would be appearing until June 27, 2007, when Nintendo made an official confirmation in a press release which revealed the first titles would surface sometime in 2008.
 According to Nintendo, "The remarkable motion controls will give birth to fresh takes on established genres, as well as original ideas that currently exist only in developers' minds."

-Like Virtual Console games, WiiWare games were purchased using Wii Points.
-Nintendo handled all pricing options for the downloadable games.

 Nintendo DSi Shop

-The Nintendo DSi shop was an online storefront exclusive to the Nintendo DSi and Nintendo DSi XL systems, where people could download DSiWare games and applications.
+The Nintendo DSi Shop is a defunct online storefront exclusive to the Nintendo DSi and Nintendo DSi XL systems, where people could download DSiWare games and applications.
 Nintendo announced that the Nintendo DSi Shop would be officially shut down on March 31, 2017, after it disabled the purchase of additional Nintendo DSi Points on September 30, 2016.
-The availability of DSiWare games and apps on the Nintendo eShop will be unaffected.
+The availability of DSiWare games and apps on the Nintendo eShop was discontinued with the eShop's closure for the Nintendo 3DS on March 27, 2023.